It really does pay to do your research before you buy. From drum size to spin speed, discover what you need to know to get the best washing machine.

 Unfortunately, our testing shows those that use the least energy and water often fail to clean well.

 That's why we've started recommending Eco Buy washing machines.
-These models are ones that we've carefully chosen as balancing good cleaning performance with energy and water efficiency.
+These are models we've carefully chosen because they clean well and are energy and water efficient.

 Washing machine drum sizes range from 5kg to 12kg.
-The most popular drum sizes are 9kg and 10kg washing machines.
+The most popular drum sizes are 9kg and 10kg.

 Drum size is based on the number of kilos of dry clothing you can fit into the drum.